-The Association’s annual Board election will open in December 2019.
-For this election cycle, NTEA will be seeking candidates to fill two seats on its Board of Directors (see candidate profiles below).
-The openings include one seat for a Distributor or Manufacturer member, and one seat for an Associate member to serve three-year terms starting March 2020.
+The Association’s annual Board election will open in December 2020.
+For this election cycle, NTEA will be seeking candidates to fill four seats on its Board of Directors (see candidate profiles below).
+Openings include four seats for a Distributor or Manufacturer member serve to three-year terms starting March 2020.
 The election process will be held electronically, with links to the online ballot emailed to Distributor and Manufacturer members in December.

 NTEA is governed by its Association Bylaws under leadership of a member-elected Board.
 Each Director completes a three-year term, and a Board-appointed president & CEO oversees day-to-day administration of NTEA.
 For a list of current Directors, visit ntea.com/board.